EarthScope/pymseed/README.md

 cases can be found in the [examples](https://github.com/EarthScope/pymseed/tree/main/examples) directory of the repository.

-Read a file and print details from each record:
+Read a file and print details from each record.
+Each `msr` is only valid during its own iteration, since the reader reuses it for the next record;
+using it afterwards raises `ValueError`:
 ```python
 from pymseed import MS3Record, TimeFormat